 Any behaviour or function – concentration, memory, mood, sleep, thirst, appetite, alertness and emotions – involves the functioning of your whole nervous system.
-That is regulated almost entirely by amino acids and their biochemical companions: vitamins, minerals and essential fats.
-Everything you think, feel and do, as well as everything you eat, drink or smoke, has a direct effect on your neurotransmitter – your brain messenger – balance and brain function.
+That is regulated almost entirely by Amino acids are commonly known as the building blocks of protein.
+There are 20 standard amino acids from which almost all proteins are made.
+Nine… and their biochemical companions: vitamins, minerals and essential fats.
+Everything you think, feel and do, as well as everything you eat, drink or smoke, has a direct effect on your A neurotransmitter is a chemical messenger that carries signals between body cells.
+They are various types of neurotransmitters which play a major role in everyday… – your brain messenger – balance and brain function.

-Some people will say that you get all the amino acids you need from eating protein.
+Some people will say that you get all the amino acids you need from eating Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of….
 That is true – if you are in optimal health, are not reward-deficient and have no history of addiction or cravings.
 That is not true for you.
 Also, different amino acids and combinations of them produce different effects, so finding the correct balance is quite complex.
-It is worth the effort: studies show that it is possible to reduce stress, depression and anxiety as well as increase glucose and neurotransmitter receptor sensitivity, and to restore serotonin, dopamine, enkephalins, taurine and GABA with amino-acid supplementation, to give a feeling of wellbeing.
+It is worth the effort: studies show that it is possible to reduce stress, depression and anxiety as well as increase glucose and neurotransmitter receptor sensitivity, and to restore Serotonin is a hormone found naturally in the brain and digestive tract.
+It is often referred to as the ‘happy hormone’ as it influences mood…., Dopamine is a neurotransmitter (chemical messenger) found within the brain.
+It has a variety of influences on brain function including playing a role in regulating…, enkephalins, taurine and GABA with amino-acid supplementation, to give a feeling of wellbeing.

 There are essential and non-essential amino acids.
 There is an important third category: